 - 80% of the DPD students will complete or participate in one service-learning activity prior to completing the program, and will rate their experience on average 3.0 or higher (on a 4.0 scale).

 - Over a 5-year period, 65% of DPD graduates will apply to supervised practice programs within 12 months of program completion.

-- Over a 5-year period, 60% of DPD students who apply to supervised practice programs the year they complete DPD requirements will be accepted.
+- Over a 5-year period, 60% of DPD students who apply to supervised practice programs will be accepted during the same year they complete DPD requirements

-- Over a 5-year period, 40% of students not going onto supervised practice programs the year they complete the program will gain acceptance into graduate school.
+- Over a 5-year period, 40% of students not entering supervised practice programs during the year they complete the program will gain acceptance into graduate school.

 - Over a 5-year period, 40% of students not going onto supervised practice programs or graduate school the year they complete the program will secure employment in nutrition.

-- Over a 5-year period, at least 10% of graduates will identify professional leadership roles they are engaged in.
+- Over a 5-year period, at least 10% of graduates will identify their engagement in professional leadership roles.

 Costs and Insurance

 Tuition rates for the University of the District of Columbia can be found here.
-Tuition to UDC also includes the cost of student health insurance; premiums will be waived with proof of insurance.
-UDC purchases a professional liability policy to cover UDC students during their participation in any supervised practicum or internship required by their degree program.
+Tuition includes the cost of student health insurance; premiums will be waived with proof of insurance.
+UDC purchases a professional liability policy to cover students during their participation in any supervised practicum or internship required by their degree program.
 A certificate of insurance showing proof of coverage will be sent directly to participating sites prior to the student’s arrival.
-Any questions regarding coverage should be directed to the University’s Risk Manager, Barbara Williams.
+Any questions regarding coverage should be directed to the university’s Risk Manager, Barbara Williams.